-This story reflects the experience of one individual who is receiving a Medtronic Pain Therapy for the treatment of chronic pain.
-Medtronic invited this person to share her story candidly.
-As you read it, please bear in mind that the experiences are specific to this particular individual.
-Not everyone who receives neurostimulation therapy will receive the same results as the individual in this story.
-Talk with your doctor to determine if neurostimulation therapy is right for you.
+These stories reflect the experience of individuals who are receiving a Medtronic Chronic Pain Therapy for the treatment of severe chronic pain.
+Medtronic invited these people to share their story candidly.
+As you read them, please bear in mind that the experiences are specific to these particular individuals.
+Not everyone who receives spinal cord stimulation will receive the same results as the individuals in these stories.
+Talk with your doctor to determine if spinal cord stimulation is right for you.

 Melanie was diagnosed with degenerative spine disease and CRPS in 1996.
 One year later, she received a 2-level fusion operation on her neck and then had lower back surgery in 1998.

 Unfortunately, scar tissue formed on her sciatic nerve, causing pain down her legs and into her feet.
 "I was fortunate because my neurosurgeon recommended I see a pain management physician right away after the scar tissue formed," Melanie says.